wPlachno/woodchipper-notes/README.md

 - Add move functionality

 ## Work Log
+- 8/22/24: Added Library and routes for each mode.
+Also added MODE_PROMOTE to switch files. (wplachno)
 - 8/22/24: Added .gitignore, colors, test script, and models for Note and File. (wplachno)
 - 8/22/24: Added command line deciphering. (wplachno)
 - 8/21/24: Set readme to describe ultimate scope. (wplachno)